Production Backup Strategy

 Other processes

-XML site backups can be used for other processes in Confluence, for example moving servers or switching to a different database.
+XML site backups can be used for other processes in Confluence, such as moving servers or switching to a different database, as well as for archiving spaces to save space.
 Using the backup strategy described above will work for those processes too.

 If you would like help selecting the right migration tools, or help with the migration itself, reach out to one of our Atlassian Solution Partners.